-WordCamp Kathmandu 2017 is only a couple of months away (May 20th to be specific).
+(Updated to keep in tune with WordCamp Kathmandu 2017) WordCamp Kathmandu 2017 is only a few days away.
 It is the country’s most popular WordPress conference with the number of attendees, from experienced designers, developers, and writers to just enthusiasts and beginners, in the hundreds.
 Many of the attendees will have already attended WordCamps in the past so they know the drill to getting the most out of a WordCamp.
 But what if this is your first WordCamp?

 The thought can seem intimidating.
 There are a lot of people, a lot of things to see and learn, and all in a day.
 Firstly, if you’re not aware of what a WordCamp is and why you should attend one, we highly recommend reading our past article on that exact subject.
 We have made it easier by linking the post here.
 Let’s say hypothetically that that post managed to sway you from an “undecided” heart to a “certain” attendee.
 Then, we move on to the main purpose of this article.
 That is, to provide you with tips for attending your first WordCamp.